 Some games teach the player through explicit tutorials.
 Others invite the player to experiment.
-Rocket League SideSwipe leans toward the latter.
-Presenting the player the basic mechanics in a short tutorial and letting them experiment afterwards.
-With a strong intuitive physics system and easy to learn, but hard to master mechanics.
-The game rewards the player throught experimentation.
-Every mechanic connects with another, rewarding curiosity, muscle memory and strategic thinking.
-How they made all this complex systems and mechanics work together?
+Rocket League Sideswipe leans toward the latter—presenting the basic mechanics in a short tutorial and letting them experiment afterward.
+With a strong, intuitive physics system and mechanics that are easy to learn but hard to master, the game rewards players through experimentation.
+Every mechanic connects with another, rewarding curiosity, muscle memory, and strategic thinking.
+How did they make all this complex systems and mechanics work together?
 Let's put the scalpel in and analyze it.

 The king of movement response.

-RL SideSwipe is in the need to transfer the movement from their 3D predecessor to the 2D plane in a mobile device.
-This requires designers to simplify player’s input while maintaining depth.
-And the results are extraordinary.
-It maintains the essence from the original game, with a feel of responsiveness and precision.
-We can differenciate 2 types of movement:
+RL Sideswipe needed to transfer the movement from its 3D predecessor to the 2D plane on a mobile device.
+This required simplifying player input while maintaining depth—and the results are extraordinary.
+It keeps the original game’s essence, with a feel of responsiveness and precision.
+We can differentiate two types of movement:

 On the ground

-Ground movement is simple.
-A virtual joystick controls the car’s direction and speed.
-But let’s see in detail what design choices makes the movement so fluent.
+Ground movement is simple: a virtual joystick controls direction and speed.
+But let’s break down what makes it so smooth:

-- Moving left to right rotates the car smoothly if the joystick is rotated with the botton 180º.
+- Moving left to right rotates the car smoothly if the joystick is turned within the bottom 180°.

-- A quick flick reverses direction and speed almost instantly.
+- A quick flick reverses direction almost instantly

 - The car won’t flip over.

-- If tilting the joystick within the upper 180º arc, the car rotates around its axis, pointing in that direction.
-This allows the player to jump in that direction or hit the ball with the front of the car.
+- Tilting the joystick in the upper 180° makes the car rotate to point in that direction (useful for jumps or hitting the ball).
 However, within the lower 180º arc, the car maintains its current orientation and simply moves parallel to the ground, avoiding flips at all costs.
 This design choice is one of the main reasons the car’s movement feels so smooth.

 On the air

-While airbone, the car movement obeys momentum, YES SIR!.
+While airbone, the car's movement obeys momentum — YES SIR!.

-- Joystick now rotates the car in 360º degrees, allowing the player to make precise adjustments and incredible shoots.
+- The joystick now rotates the car 360°, allowing precise adjustments and incredible shots.

-- Air control is limited.
-Movement is dictated more by inertia than joystick input.
+- Air control is limited—movement depends more on inertia than input.

-- The car moves a little with players input, specially when tilting downward, a critical technique for repositioning and refilling boost.
+- The car moves slightly with player input, specially when tilting downward, a critical technique for repositioning and refilling boost.

-From this simple mechanics, advanced aerial maneuvers emerge naturally.
+From these simple mechanics, advanced aerial maneuvers emerge naturally.

 Basic Mechanics: Flying, the roof is the limit.